earik87/earik87.github.io/aboutme.md

 layout: page
 ---

 Hi!
 My name is Enis Arik and I am a software engineer.
 In this blog, I will be writing about software and other things.

+To be a great engineer, I am learning fundamentals of computer science.
+Here is the list of courses I have taken.
+- CS50: Introduction to Computer Science. (completed in 2020)
+- Data Structures and Algorithms in Python. (in progress)

+I am an active user in stackoverflow help people for their [CS50 questions](https://stackoverflow.com/search?tab=Relevance&pagesize=50&q=user%3a11000382%20%5bcs50%5d).

-I am interested in back-end programming, data visualization in python, coffee and soccer.
+I was interested in data visualization and built a webapp to visualize data from my PhD research.

-Here is my open-source projects
 - Interactive [web application](https://visud.herokuapp.com/) for data visualization (it may take 30 seconds for the first launch).
 See [github repo](https://github.com/earik87/visualize-ultrafast-data).

-- [Coffee Roasters](https://earik87.github.io/coffee-roasters-nl/) list for Netherlands.
-See [github repo](https://github.com/earik87/coffee-roasters).
+Apart from software, I am a home coffee-brewer.
+Yes, I am literally brewing my own coffee :-)

 <b>Social Media:</b>
 <a href="https://www.linkedin.com/in/enisarik/" target="_blank">LinkedIn</a> |